Submitting your thesis for examination

 How to submit your thesis.

-You are required to submit at least 2 soft-bound copies of your thesis to the College Office along with 2 electronic copies (pdf, preferably on a USB stick).
+You are required to submit at least 2 soft-bound copies of your thesis to the College Office along with 2 electronic PDF copies.
+The PDF copies can be submitted on USBs, CDs or the PDF file can be sent to the College Academic Affairs office by email providing the file is not too large (please note, however, that this method may not be secure).
+The University's DataSync file hosting service can also be used to submit the electronic version.
 If you have been or are currently a member of staff at the University you may be required to submit 3 soft-bound copies for examination; you should discuss this with your Supervisor.

 Each copy of your thesis must contain the following: